zonneplan/KiBot/docs/source/dependencies.rst

    -  Compare with files in the repo for `diff`
    -  Find commit hash and/or date for `kikit_present`
+   -  Compare with files in the repo for `kiri`
    -  Find commit hash and/or date for `pcb_replace`
    -  Find commit hash and/or date for `sch_replace`
    -  Find commit hash and/or date for `set_text_variables`